 - a: Let’s Make a Deal, but The A to Z of TV Gardening (noun)

 - by: Stand by Me, but Stand By for Action (adverb)

 These examples show that the approach to always lowercase in, on, by etc. in a title is inadequate and often leads to wrong results.
 This title case converter therefore uses more sophisticated methods and takes the context of each word into account to determine whether it should be capitalized or lowercased.
 This produces high-quality results, and all the examples mentioned above are handled correctly.

-- Always capitalize the first and the last word of a title
+- Always capitalize the first word of a title

 - Capitalize the following parts of speech: